ILO home Regions and countries ILO in Asia and the Pacific Programmes and projects Building Youth Capacity and Network in Asia Pacific ...

 Building Youth Capacity and Network in Asia Pacific

-The ILO's technical cooperation project to empower 50,000 youth and vulnerable people using sustainable, scalable and impactful training tools in Bangladesh, Cambodia, Lao People’s Democratic Republic, Philippines, and Thailand.
+The ILO's technical cooperation project to empower 50,000 youth and vulnerable people using sustainable, scalable and impactful training tools in Bangladesh, Cambodia, Lao People's Democratic Republic, Philippines, Thailand and Timor-Leste.